A Big Move for the Forest Service and a Big Opportunity for the West

 More public agencies are adopting design-build and progressive design-build because they encourage earlier collaboration between designers and contractors.
 By bringing the full team together earlier in the process, projects can benefit from:

-These benefits are particularly valuable for complex infrastructure projects where coordination across disciplines is critical.
+These benefits are particularly valuable for complex infrastructure projects, where cross-disciplinary coordination is critical.

 The Value of Collaboration